This topic describes the vector functions supported by OceanBase Database and provides usage notes.

 Arithmetic functions

-Arithmetic functions provide element-wise addition (+), subtraction (-), and multiplication () operations between vector types, between single-element array types, and between special string types.
-The operations also support element-wise addition (+), subtraction (-), and multiplication () operations between single-element array types and special string types, as well as between two special string types.
+Arithmetic functions provide element-wise addition (+), subtraction (-), and multiplication () operations between vector types, between single-level array types, and between special string types.
+The operations also support element-wise addition (+), subtraction (-), and multiplication () operations between single-level array types and special string types, as well as between two special string types.
 The operations are performed element-wise.

 The syntax is as follows: